descope/terraform-provider-descope/docs/raw/authorization/role.md

 - Type: `string` (required)

-// Specify a name for the role.
+A name for the role.

 description